votr-io/graphql-server/notes.md

 Private election considerations:

 - think about what can happen with deregistering people that still posses the registration link? do we care?

+API design:

+- check in with Erin and make sure all of these wrapped response types aren't going to be too much of a pain in the ass to work against.
+They way they are now is really optimizing for being able to make non-breaking changes to the API in the future, at the expese of having the data you want to get at in the response being nested down an extra level.